Revisiting Unsupervised Meta-Learning via the Characteristics of Few-Shot Tasks: Analyzing Meta-Training Factors in UML

-We explore how to train an effective UML model through comprehensive empirical evaluations.
-Following the configuration in~\cite{khodadadeh2019unsupervised}, we implement $\phi$ with a 4-layer ConvNet and focus on the {\it Mini}ImageNet~\cite{VinyalsBLKW16Matching} with the standard split.
-The initial learning rate is set to 0.002, and is cosine annealed over 100 epochs.
-64 instances are sampled in each mini-batch, and each instance is augmented into 3 copies to construct pseudo classes.
-64-way 1-shot tasks are sampled for meta-training with the help of pseudo classes by default.
-We only use labels to evaluate some statistics such as few-shot classification accuracy, and {\em no base class labels are utilized during meta-training}.
-The same phenomenon is also observed on other datasets with deeper backbones.
-More details are in Section~\ref{sec:experiment} and supp.
+Before we move on, we analyze the effectiveness of our UML baseline and explore other key elements in UML's meta-training, which lays the foundations for designing improved UML methods.
+Following the configuration in~\cite{khodadadeh2019unsupervised}, we implement $\phi$ with a four-layer ConvNet and focus on the {\it Mini}ImageNet~\cite{VinyalsBLKW16Matching} benchmark with the standard split~\cite{Sachin2017}.
+During meta-training, the initial learning rate is set to 0.002 and is cosine annealed over 100 epochs. $C=64$ instances are sampled in each mini-batch as different pseudo-classes, and each instance is augmented into six copies.
+We set $N=64$, $K=1$, $Q=5$ by default.
+During meta-test, we evaluate the meta-learned embeddings over 10,000 few-shot tasks (where $N=5$ and $Q=15$) from novel classes.
+Note that we only use labels to evaluate statistics such as few-shot classification accuracy, and {\em no base class labels are utilized during meta-training}.
+We observe the same phenomenon on other datasets with deeper backbones.
+More results and analyses are in Section~\ref{sec:experiment}.
+Other configurations of episodes and their influences on UML are in the supplementary.

-{\bf Will sufficient sampling and semi-normalized metric help?} Equipped with Semi-Normalized Similarity~(SNS) Metric, we evaluate the Sufficient Episodic Sampling (SES) by gradually increasing the number of re-sampled tasks in one episode from one (denoted as the ``vanilla'' case) to many tasks.
-The change of meta-training loss and meta-validation 1-shot 5-way accuracy over sampled few-shot tasks are plotted in Fig.~\ref{fig:num_task} (a)-(b).
-It is obvious by optimizing over more tasks in one episode, the model converges faster and generalizes better.
-There exists a huge gap over both the meta-training loss and meta-validation accuracy between the 512-task case and the vanilla one, which verifies the importance of sufficient sampling of tasks during meta-training.
-Furthermore, we find monotonously increasing the number of tasks has no additional improvements.
-So in our following experiments, we set the number of pseudo tasks to 512.
+{\bf Does sufficient sampling with SES help UML?} We evaluate SES by gradually increasing the number of re-sampled tasks in one episode from 1 (denoted as the ``vanilla'' case) to 512, and we implement the similarity measure in Eq.~\ref{eq:protonet} with our SNS.
+The change of meta-training loss and meta-validation 1-shot 5-way accuracy over sampled 10,000 tasks are plotted in Fig.~\ref{fig:num_task} (upper).
+During the meta-training progress, the loss of UML objective in Eq.~\ref{eq:meta_obj} decreases consistently, which indicates that constructing pseudo-classes with augmented views makes the meta-learned embedding discriminative.
+Obviously, the model converges faster and generalizes better by re-sampling more tasks in one episode.
+There is a huge gap over the meta-training loss/meta-validation accuracy between the 512-task case and the vanilla one, which verifies the importance of sampling sufficient tasks in meta-training.
+We find that monotonously increasing the task number has no additional improvements.
+So in the following experiments, we set the number of tasks in SES to 512.